 I’ve always been fascinated by astrology, having always believed myself to be a typical Virgo.
 Learning about the meaning behind the symbols adorning the trulli houses really was mesmerising.

 It was intriguing to find out more about the meaning behind the Trulli symbols as well as view the inside, now converted to house Antonia’s beautiful handmade jewellery.

 It’s definitely worthwhile to find out more if you’re visiting Alberobello.

 Whilst Alberobello is one of the busier tourist spots in Puglia, don’t let that put you off as it is a must see if you’re visiting the area and there are a few pretty lanes to explore.

 I even managed to make a few feline friends!

 *Tip* Typically, Italians take a ‘pausa’ for a few hours in the afternoon, therefore it is worthwhile acclimatising to Italian life sussing out the best times to eat.
 I was hoping to sample some local dishes in one of the many Trulli restaurants but to my dismay, they were closed.*

-These pretty towns are within easy driving distance, whether you fly into Brindisi or Bari Airport like we did.
+These pretty towns are within easy driving distance, whether you fly into Brindisi or Bari Airport as we did.

-Full of Italian charm and tradition, it’s well worth having a road trip to explore some of these hidden towns, which will really give you insight into real Italian life.
+Full of Italian charm and tradition, it’s well worth enjoying a Puglia road trip to explore some of these hidden towns, which will really give you insight into real Italian life.